container-storage-interface/spec/spec.md

   // section on how to use this field. map<string, string> secrets = 3 [(csi_secret) = true];

-  // Indicates SP MUST make the volume inacessible to the node or nodes
+  // Indicates SP MUST make the volume inaccessible to the node or nodes
   // it is being unpublished from.
 Any attempt to read or write data
   // to a volume from a node that has been fenced MUST NOT succeed,
   // even if the volume remains staged and/or published on the node.